scala-network/TorqueGUI/README.md

-# Electroneum GUI Wallet
+# Stellite GUI Wallet

-This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with Electroneum.
+This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with Stellite.

 1. Install dependencies (with Python 2.7):